MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Assistant.md

     method remove-page ( Int $page-num )

-  * Int $page-num; the index of a page in the assistant, or -1 to remove the last page
+  * $page-num; the index of a page in the assistant, or -1 to remove the last page

 set-current-page
 ----------------